dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SNV_germline/Pages/SNV_germline-step-comhet.rst

 Gene Assignments
 ----------------

 To determine compound heterozygous pairs, variants must be first assigned to genes and transcripts.
 For consistent and inclusive gene assignment, the rules are as follow:

-  1. Intronic variants are not assigned to the corresponding gene or transcript, with the exception of variants predicted as potential splice sites (SpliceAI) or ClinVar variants.
+  1. Intronic variants are not assigned to the corresponding gene or transcript, with the exception of variants predicted as potential splice sites (SpliceAI) or ClinVar variants
-  2. Variants that are upstream or downstream of the coding region are not assigned to the corresponding gene or a transcript, with the exception of ClinVar variants.
+  2. Variants that are upstream or downstream of the coding region are not assigned to the corresponding gene or a transcript, with the exception of ClinVar variants

 .. image:: ../../../../images/gene_assignment_v14.png